ajaydinakar/AdvOpSys/assignments/shell/README.md

 | `chmod xxx`         | change modify permission |

 #command not implemented or not working as intended
-###->chmod working ,but dont know weather it is changing the permisions as intended
+###->chmod working ,but dont change the permisions as intended.Trying to fix that
 ###->& after command ,have trying, but not implemented in this project by this time
 >Group Members
 >